 - PhotoLemur UI does not seem to be color-managed and on wide gamut displays, the colors may look far more exaggerated than they will look in Lightroom.
 I have reported this matter, let’s see if they receive it and fix the problem.

 - PhotoLemur applies lens corrections which is not a bad thing.
 But be aware that what you see in Lightroom and its PhotoLemur edited version of a raw file may slightly differ.
 See the sample comparison files.

 Photoshop plugin works a little more smoothly, thanks to the support team fixing the problems that created problems.
-In order for the plugin to start and complete the round trip to PhotoLemur, it needs a pixel-based layer.
+For the plugin to start and complete the round trip to PhotoLemur, it needs a pixel-based layer.
 If you have an adjustment layer like Curves targeted, the round trip will start but there will be no content to work on.
 In that case, click on the X to close PhotoLemur and start over.

-You can optionally make a copy of the pixel-layer and convert this new layer to a Smart Object before sending it to PhotoLemur.
+You can optionally make a copy of the pixel layer and convert this new layer to a Smart Object before sending it to PhotoLemur.
 This will give you the option to relaunch it to tweak the adjustment a little if you like.